fjp/fjp.github.io/collections/_ros/2020-09-02-turtle-pong.md

 The game is made up of three nodes:

 - `ball` a turtle that acts as the ball and contains logic to bounce off walls.
-- `player` the turtles representing the paddles which are controlled with the keyboard to move them up and down.
+- `key` the turtles representing the paddles which are controlled with the keyboard to move them up and down.
 - `game_logic` node that keeps track of the game state.

+The `ball` class subscribes to three poses, the ball itself and the two players.

+Note: To use class methods as callbacks see the wiki page [Tutorials/UsingClassMethodsAsCallbacks](http://wiki.ros.org/roscpp_tutorials/Tutorials/UsingClassMethodsAsCallbacks).